Deblok-Workshop/NewDeblok/README.md

 - Total: ~90% complete
 - DeblokManager: 100% complete, nothing needs work in this area
 - Backend: 100% complete, This probably says 100% but rare's still cookin the backend.
-- Frontend: 85% done, need finishing touches & settings needs work
+- Frontend: 0% done, rewriting ENTIRE FRONTEND in svelte!
 - Backend Proxies: 100% done, nothing needs work in this area

 ---